MikeCookDev/Cal-Poly-Ed2Go/README.md

 10/17/19 : Refresher Course on CSS basics including internal,external, and embedded styles aswell as divs and spans.

-10/19/19 : Added fonts to the RUnners Home Practice Site
+10/19/19 : Added fonts to the Runners Home Practice Site
+           Worked with some color and opacity for a story site